Assassin9520/decibels_detection/README.md

 # decibels_detection
-Project written in C++ that gets inputs from an microphone and throws a notification via an LED when loudness is too high
+Project written in C that gets inputs from an microphone and throws a notification via an LED when loudness is too high

 Description:
-The project was built using C++(embedded into an arduino).
+The project was built using C(embedded into an arduino).
 The main project components were:
   -An Arduino board
   -a microphone